 Due to the current restrictions relating to COVID-19, the Chatham-Kent Accessibility Advisory Committee awards presentation that was scheduled to take place on Tuesday, March 17th at Eden Villa Retirement Assistant Living in Chatham is cancelled.

 Chatham-Kent Public Library

 While we work to minimize the spread of the coronavirus (COVID-19) by closing all eleven locations of Chatham-Kent Public Library, we encourage you to take advantage of our digital content at

-- Download digital copies of your favorite magazines on Flipster and RB Digital!
+- Download digital copies of your favourite magazines on Flipster and RB Digital!

 - Watch movies and TV shows on Hoopla and Kanopy.
 Kanopy has provided unlimited viewing of content from Collective Eye Films, FilmRise, Samual Goldwyn, Films We Like, Media Education Foundation and NYX for the next 30 days.
 Enjoy unlimited access to Kanopy Kids for the next month too, with quality educational content like Sesame Street, Arthur and a language learning series.

-- Read eapbooks and audiobooks using OverDrive (Libby) and cloudLibrary.
+- Read ebooks and audiobooks using OverDrive (Libby) and cloudLibrary.
 Hoopla also has graphic novels, audiobooks and music!